Different types of shipments need different forms when you’re shipping internationally.

 If You’re Shipping Documents

 Good news!
 Because you’re shipping a written, typed or printed form of communication with no commercial value, no forms are needed.
 All you’ll need to do is create a UPS shipping label for the envelope you’re shipping them in.

 Shipping One Package You’ll need an original version of a commercial invoice, a UPS shipping label and two additional copies of the invoice.

 Shipping Multiple Packages Sending multiple packages to the same recipient will require your lead package to have a UPS shipping label and three copies of the commercial invoice.
 Each package after that will need an address label and a UPS Worldwide Services tracking label.

 Country-Specific Regulations Check with our import/export tool to find out what country-specific regulations may come into play with your international shipment.

 Access the Import and Export Forms You Need

-We have a library of forms that you can either complete online or print blank for later completion.
+We have a library of international shipping forms that you can either complete online or print blank for later completion.

 A commercial invoice form is the primary document used for importation control, valuation and duty determination of the ship.
 It’s required for all shipments containing non-documents.
 Long story short, it identifies the products that are being shipped.